Brackish water, which is less salty than seawater, requires less treatment to be used as drinking water

 Relieving Water Scarcity

-Brackish water desalination has filled the need for an alternative fresh water source in some areas of the U.S. where seawater desalination has been controversial and has been challenged by officials or the public.
+Brackish water desalination has filled the need for an alternative source of fresh water in some areas of the U.S. where seawater desalination has been controversial and has been challenged by officials or the public.
 In California, for example, 17 brackish water desalination plants with a combined capacity of 252,000 m3/d were in development as of 2017.

-Because brackish water can be treated to provide a source of healthy, reliable drinking water, more companies and communities are investigating brackish water desalination as a practical means to avert water scarcity.
+Because brackish water can be treated to provide a source of reliable drinking water, more companies and communities are investigating brackish water desalination as a practical means to avert water scarcity.